timche/csgo-server-configs/README.md

 **Note:** Some aim maps don't support kevlar vest and helmet.

+### `aim_kevlar.cfg`

+Config for aim maps with kevlar vest only.

+**Note:** Some aim maps don't support kevlar vest.

 ### `deathmatch.cfg`

 Config for free-for-all (FFA) deathmatch with AK-47 as primary weapon, Deagle as secondary weapon, kevlar vest and helmet.

 Useful as warmup alternative to spawning in the base.